Skip to main content

 Replacing Lost Income

 If the accident destroyed your earning capacity, a structured settlement can be designed to replace your lost wages with monthly payments that approximate your pre-accident income.
 This provides stability and predictability that a lump sum does not.
+For self-employed individuals, see how NC courts calculate self-employment lost income -- that figure can inform the payment structure.

 When a Lump Sum Is Better